Contest a Ticket

 Traffic Violations Trial Process

-On the date and time of your traffic trial, you must appear at the location of the District Court indicated on your Notice of Trial.
-If you do not appear in court and have not received a continuance (postponement) for your case ahead of time, the court will enter a Default Judgment against you and assess a fine.
+On the date and time of your traffic trial, you must appear before the District Court as indicated on your Notice of Trial.
+If you do not appear and have not received a continuance (postponement) for your case ahead of time, the court will enter a Default Judgment against you and assess a fine.

-At the courthouse, your case will be called along with numerous other cases.
+When you connect via the Zoom link provided to you in the Notice, your case will be called along with numerous other cases.
 The judge may ask whether you wish to speak with the representative of the State about your case, proceed to trial, or change your answer to "Not Contested."

 Speaking with the representative for the State before entering a plea